 Raccoons will also like to eat your strawberries when they get the chance to do so.
 These animals scavenge for food and will also be likely to try to eat your garbage.

 You will often find raccoons searching properties for opportunities to get a meal.
-If they stumble on your strawberry plants, then they will happily dig in.
+If they stumble on your strawberry plants, they will happily dig in.

 4 – Deer

 Deer love to eat berries and they will be very happy to find strawberry plants in your garden.
-If you have deer in your area, then it’s possible that they could be the animals that are eating your berries.
+If you have deer in your area, it’s possible that they could be the animals that are eating your berries.

 It’s worth noting that deer are usually very skittish and won’t come near humans.
 This is more likely to happen when you have a large property with your strawberry plants being a fair distance away from your house.